linusromland/Velody/README.md

 3. Slash Command Permissions:

-- ENsure the bot has the necessary permissions to create slash commands in the specified guilds.
+- Ensure the bot has the necessary permissions to create slash commands in the specified guilds.

 ### Running natively